BioVeL/portal-tests/README.md

 C:\Python34\python.exe testSignInAsGuest.py
 ```

+## Known Problems

+Selenium InternetExplorer driver does not work with Internet Explorer 11 yet.

+Clicking the Run Workflow button in Firefox 27 on Windows 7 causes Firefox to hang.

 ## Configuring Selenium browsers

 Firefox is supported out of the box.
 Tests will be run using Firefox and any